upeshp/MS4_KeepRolling/README.md

 	- Footer with more info on the website, and contact details/social links.

 2. Products:
-	- Two dedicated product pages for each product category, listing all products in that catgeory in a "card" format, each card being clickable to display that particular products detatils.
+	- Two dedicated product pages for each product category, listing all products in that category in a "card" format, each card being clickable to display that particular products details.

 3. Product Detail:
 	- Per above, will display the individual product details, and give the user the facility to "add to bag"